 If you’re a fan of the GTA series, Stevie Wonder’s song, “Skeletons,” is heard in one scene.
 GTA V features the song in one of the game’s radio stations to listened to while exploring The City Of Los Santos.
 (Los Santos is based on Los Angeles)

-The Nakatomi Plaza, is the real headquarters of Fox.
+The Nakatomi Plaza, is the real life headquarters of Fox.

 Dialogue is very memorable, making Die Hard, one of the most quotable movies of all time.

 My favorite line in this film is, “Now I know what a TV dinner feels like!”
-I’ll give it Bonus Points, whenever I play a video game where you have to go inside a vent, I always have to say that line.
+I’ll give it an Extra Point, whenever I play a video game where you have to go inside a vent, I always have to say that line.

 Naughty: Product Placement featuring the following brands such as, Coca-Cola, Hostess, Crunch, Mars, and Hershey’s.
 I’ll give this flaw a pass, because I couldn’t find any other brand to shove down my throat.